Simple office exercises to do at work

 Researchers are discovering that these long sitting sessions can be hazardous to your health, even if you exercise regularly in your free time.

-“Sitting all day is hard on the body,” says Corina Medina, MD Anderson wellness fitness specialist.
+“Sitting all day is hard on the body,” says Corinna Medina, MD Anderson wellness fitness specialist.
 “Your muscles become constricted, your breathing is shallow and your ability to manage stress decreases.”

 Incorporating activity into your workday is a great way to improve your focus, burn calories and maintain a healthy weight.
 And keeping your weight down reduces your risk for a number of cancers, including colorectal, endometrial and post-menopausal breast cancer.
 To reduce your cancer risk, aim for 150 minutes of moderate activity or 75 minutes of vigorous activity each week.